KavinduLakshanDev/KavinduLakshanDev/README.md

 ---

+### 🔥 Projects & Interests

+- 🔭 Building an **AI-Powered Boarding House Booking System** with AR, NLP Search, and ML.
+- 🧠 Passionate about **machine learning**, **web systems**, and **mobile apps**.
+- 🚀 Always learning and open to collaboration!

+---

+### 💬 Quotes I Live By

+> “First, solve the problem.
+Then, write the code.” – John Johnson
+> “Strive for progress, not perfection.” – Unknown

+---

-**Thank you for visiting my profile! 😊 Feel free to explore my repos, give feedback, and connect!**
+📢 *Thanks for visiting my profile!
+Feel free to explore my repositories, leave a ⭐, or connect with me!*